Edholm/statobar/README.md

 This is an alternative to Conky that I wrote as an exercise in C++.
 Saves me a few CPU cycles compared to Conky and gives me more customizability.

 ## Compile & install
-Note that this depends on Boost.
+Note that this depends on Boost and will crash if you do not have bluez installed and started

 ``` bash
 $ git clone https://github.com/Edholm/statobar.git